 How to calculate and optimize your income tax?

-Income tax (impôt sur le revenu - IR) is one of the many tax obligations with which all French taxpayers must comply.
-It is calculated according to a progressive scale.
-In this guide from SeDomicilier, find out everything you need to know about income tax.
+Income tax (IR) is one of the many tax obligations that every French taxpayer must comply with.
+It is calculated using a progressive scale.
+In this SeDomicilier guide, discover everything you need to know about income tax.

 Taxation